-Since 1 January 2018, the importation and the possession of a jammer have been strictly prohibited in Switzerland as in several European Union countries.
+Since 1 January 2018, the importation and the possession of a jammer have been strictly prohibited in Switzerland as in the countries of the European Union.
 The rules applicable to these devices, also known as "blockers", have therefore been made stricter, since previously the ban related solely to placing them on the market and using them.
 Because these jammers in particular prevent all communication by mobile telephone, they can represent a danger, since emergency calls are rendered impossible.
 Most of the time, advertising for this kind of device is misleading: it implies that their use is legal and takes care not to indicate that even their possession is illegal.

 Initially expensive, bulky and limited to blocking mobile communications in the GSM 900 MHz frequency band, jammers have mirrored technological development.
 They have become smaller, cheaper and can now block much more of the spectrum.
 Indeed, in addition to the mobile telephony bands (GSM, UMTS, LTE, ...), some models allow jamming of devices of navigation satellite systems tracking (GPS, Glonass, Galileo, ...), data transmission (WLAN, RLAN, WiMax, ...) or wireless alarms.
 Their use has also evolved.
 Used initially to block communications (in trains, restaurants, cinemas, ...), they have also become an aid to committing crime: the theft of cars or trucks carrying goods of value (by disabling the vehicle tracking system), theft in dwellings (by disabling the wireless alarm system), etc.